 - With the Bloomberg US Aggregate Bond Index comprising 100% fixed rate debt, investors seeking improved risk-adjusted returns might consider adding floating rate CLOs to their bond allocations.

 - Exhibiting ultra-low duration, attractive yields, strong credit ratings, and low combined correlation to equities and fixed income, the addition of CLOs may result in improved risk-adjusted returns.

-- As the Federal Reserve readies itself for more potential rate hikes – and signals that it expects the federal funds rate to remain higher-for-longer – CLOs stand to benefit from a higher rate regime as their coupons continue to reset in lockstep with changes in short term rates.
+- As the US Federal Reserve readies itself for more potential rate hikes – and signals that it expects the federal funds rate to remain higher for longer – CLOs stand to benefit from a higher rate regime as their coupons continue to reset in lockstep with changes in short-term rates.